hpaluch-pil/sidekiq-app/README.md

 # Demo app - Sidekiq and Sinatra together

-Here is prototype is simple application that uses Sinatra for web frontend and Sidekiq for Job processing backend.
+Here is prototype of simple application that uses Sinatra for web frontend and Sidekiq for Job processing backend.

-The intent is to have as simple prototype as possible to test how Sidekiq behaves (it is also used in famous GitLab).
+The intent is to have as simple app as possible to test how Sidekiq behaves - I want to learn how to maintain Sidekiq in complex environment (like GitLab, although they use Rails instead of Sinatra, so this example is not one-to-one).

 Main components are: